KChen-lab/Texomer/README.md

 	(3) .summary file: purity at DNA and/or RNA level; ploidy and heterogeneity at DNA level

 run DACRE-scan:
-***The python script for easy (hopefully) run of DACRE_scan is in the release directory.
+***The python script for easy (hopefully) run of DACRE-scan is in the release directory.
 You can tune the parameters as you wish.***

-Python DACRE_scan.py –p Rscript/path –g germline.input –s somatic.input –r RNA.bam <-t iter.optimal.index> <-e mutation.expression> <-o output.path>
+Python DACRE-scan.py –p Rscript/path –g germline.input –s somatic.input –r RNA.bam <-t iter.optimal.index> <-e mutation.expression> <-o output.path>

 About the default parameters
 ========================